yard

 Cool early hours are usually best for outdoor beds, lawns, shrubs, and trees.
 Morning watering gives time for leaves to dry, but the soil still stays cool enough that water seeps down instead of steaming off the surface.

-For lawns of sun loving Bermuda turf or cool season grasses like basic fescue mixes, pre-dawn to mid-morning is ideal.
+For lawns of Bermuda grass or cool season fescue mixes, pre-dawn to mid-morning is ideal.
 Sprinklers can run with almost no wind, droplets land where they should, and blades dry before afternoon heat.

 Evening watering has its place when mornings are impossible.
-In very hot regions, watering a vegetable bed with heavy fruiting tomatoes after the sun drops can reduce stress.
-The key is to water early enough that foliage on pepper bushes and basil clumps dries before full dark.
+In very hot regions, watering a vegetable bed with tomato vines after the sun drops can reduce stress.
+The key is to water early enough that pepper bushes and basil clumps dry before full dark.

 Watering outdoors after sunset with overhead sprinklers is the fastest way to grow fungus instead of stronger roots.